 To assure continuity, particularly in cases of staff turnover and shifting responsibilities, and to monitor the progress of the grants and projects operation, several resources can be developed.
+Many commercial computer software packages are available to manage correspondence, projects, and workload.
+Congressional office systems administrators should contact House Information Resources (ext.
+56002) or the Senate Sergeant at Arms' Senate Service Team (ext.
+41517) for recommendations.

-The Office Grants Manual
+Office Grants Manual

 An internal grants manual is a valuable tool for grants staff to develop.
 It can outline office policies and procedures.
-Among the items that might be included in this volume are:
+Among the items that might be included in such a manual are:

-- A written record of the Member's policy on letters of endorsement and press announcements, along with samples. - A checklist of procedures to facilitate the training of new staff. - Sample project worksheets, allowing space for agency contacts, status reports, and follow-up timetables. - A constantly updated telephone listing of contacts in federal, state, and local agencies, and foundations who are heavily relied upon because of the frequency of requests under their supervision, or of those who have proven especially helpful.
+- A statement of the Member's policy on letters of endorsement and press announcements, along with samples. - A checklist of procedures to facilitate the training of new staff. - Sample project worksheets, allowing space for agency contacts, status reports, and follow-up timetables. - A constantly-updated telephone listing of contacts in federal, state, and local agencies, and foundations which are heavily relied upon because of the frequency of requests under their supervision, or which have proven especially helpful.